 FloraSearch (2017) considered it unlikely that vegetation would be adversely affected by soil cracking caused by subsidence.
 This conclusion is supported by inspection of previously undermined areas above the North Wambo Underground Mine, which showed that despite evidence of surface cracking of the soil, the condition of the vegetation on the undermined area was not noticeably different from that on adjacent similar unmined areas and showed no signs of dieback (FloraSearch, 2017).
-FloraSearch (2017) also noted that the South Bates Extension Underground Mine may result in some potential impacts to a small area of woodland vegetation (0.25 ha) associated with the potential for surface ponding.
+FloraSearch (2017) noted that the South Bates Extension Underground Mine may result in some potential impacts to a small area of woodland vegetation (0.25 ha) associated with the potential for surface ponding.
 The majority of this area is associated with the natural section of North Wambo Creek.
+Hunter Eco (2022) noted that the Mod 19 is likely to result in potential ponding areas (approximately 1 ha) with negligible environmental consequences.

-MSEC (2018; 2019; 2020) have reviewed the subsidence predictions for Longwalls 17 to 24 and concluded that the maximum predicted subsidence parameters are the same as or lower than the South Bates Extension Underground Mine.
+MSEC (2018; 2019; 2020; 2022) have reviewed the subsidence predictions for Longwalls 17 to 26 and concluded that the maximum predicted subsidence parameters are the same as or lower than the South Bates Extension Underground Mine.
 FloraSearch (2017) concluded that the South Bates Extension Underground Mine, including Longwalls 17 to 24, is unlikely to have a significant impact on threatened flora species, populations, ecological communities or critical habitat.

-Monitoring of environmental consequences against performance indicators and measures relating to threatened ecological communities in the vicinity of Longwalls 17 to 24 is discussed in Section 5.4 of the BMP.
+Monitoring of environmental consequences against performance indicators and measures relating to threatened ecological communities in the vicinity of Longwalls 17 to 26 is discussed in Section 5.4 of the BMP.